 “Once other store managers saw the first few locations we converted, they started speaking up about wanting their cases done too.”

-By best meeting requirements for long service life, energy efficiency and aesthetic impact, GE’s Immersion LED system was declared the clear victor in Food City’s vertical refrigerated display case lighting showdown.
-With the help of lighting distributor Illuminating Technologies (Greensboro, N.C.), the project was completed in time for the busy holiday shopping season, with installation services managed seamlessly by Lighting And Maintenance Providers (L.A.M.P.) of Greensboro.
+By best meeting requirements for long service life, energy efficiency and aesthetic impact.
+GE’s Immersion LED system was declared the clear victor in Food City’s vertical refrigerated display case lighting showdown.
+With the help of lighting distributor Illuminating Technologies (Greensboro, N.C.).
+Once the project was completed in time for the busy holiday shopping season, with installation services managed seamlessly by Lighting And Maintenance Providers (L.A.M.P.) of Greensboro.

 The reputation of the GE brand for quality and reliability

-also factored in Food City’s decision according to Norton, who added that GE and Illuminating Technologies leveraged their considerable industry experience to advise Food City on using LED technology to achieve a competitive advantage, while helping to quickly and seamlessly transition its stores from fluorescent throughout 2011.
+also factored in Food City’s decision according to Norton.
+All who added that GE and Illuminating Technologies.
+For it leveraged their considerable industry experience.
+All to advise Food City on using LED technology.
+Especially to achieve a competitive advantage.
+All the while helping to quickly and seamlessly transition its stores.
+All from fluorescent throughout 2011.

 “Overall, everyone is happy that we did this project,” says Norton.